cyrilmhansen/mir-sys/doc/99_glossary.rst

     *See:* :doc:`04_jit_pipeline`.

 Machinize
     The target-specific pass that transforms generic MIR instructions into forms that directly map to the host CPU's instruction set and ABI.
+This includes converting to 2-operand format and handling calling conventions.
+    *See:* :doc:`21_mir_generator` (Section 30).

+Pressure Relief
+    An optimization that moves instructions to reduce the peak number of simultaneously active variables, helping to avoid register spilling.
+    *See:* :doc:`21_mir_generator` (Section 18.5).

+Rebasing
+    The process of patching absolute memory addresses in generated machine code once the final destination of the code block is known.
-    *See:* :doc:`04_jit_pipeline`.
+    *See:* :doc:`21_mir_generator` (Section 30.3).

 String Interning
     The process of storing only one copy of each distinct string (identifier) to save memory and allow fast integer-based comparisons.